jonaagenilsen/Test-Codius-on-local-host/README.md

 ## Test Codius host (local or remote)

 ### Introduction
 Wonder if your Codius host can receive contract(s) / being uploaded to?
 Check out this script.
 It will create a folder, then a simple app, then upload it to your local Codius host.
-It will be active for 30 seconds.
+It will be active for **30 seconds** (won't drain your precious XRP wallet).

 ### Howto